-Civil weddings, and purely spiritual non-religious weddings, offer more creative options for a symbolic marriage ceremony.
-The opportunities are endless, so here are just 11 of our favourite alternative unity ceremony ideas for your wedding.
+Civil weddings, and purely spiritual non-religious weddings, offer more creative options for a symbolic marriage ceremony, so you can really think outside the box when it comes to planning your alternative unity ceremony.

 1. Sand Ceremony